 What makes a document (in)accessible

-The basic principles of accessibility seem to revolve around the fact that computers can’t “read” images or graphics.
-They rely on the written word to translate the visual world audible or convert into Braille or other forms of communication.
+The basic principles of accessibility revolve around the fact that computers can’t “read” images or graphics and can’t interpret the order a page should be read if it’s not printed standard top left > bottom right of the page.
+They rely on the typed words and embedded code tagging to translate the visual world audible or convert into Braille or other forms of communication.

 So why would a text-based written document be difficult for a computer to read?